 Yoga Nidra literally means "yogic sleep."
 It is an ancient meditation technique where practitioners enter a deeper state of conscious relaxation, moving awareness from the external world to the internal.

 Yogic sleep brings us to a state of deep relaxation, verging on sleep, where our senses, intellect, and mind can completely let go and rest.
+Some clinical studies have found that Yoga Nidra may significantly reduce anxiety.
 In this dreamless sleep, we are free from the concepts of time, space, and reason.
-When this happens, brain activity reduces and the body goes into a healing state, removing toxins at a cellular level and refreshing the mind.
-As a result, 1 hour of Yoga Nidra meditation is said to offer the same benefit as 4 hours of sleep.
+When this happens, brain activity slows, and the body shifts into a deeply relaxed state that supports rest and recovery.
+Many practitioners report feeling mentally refreshed after a session.
+While Yoga Nidra is not a substitute for sleep, even a short practice can leave you feeling deeply rested.

 If you’ve read up on Yoga Nidra, you’ll know many people compare it to deep relaxation or even hypnosis.
 This style of sleep meditation is uniquely complex, and to practice it correctly, you need to understand what it is and what it is not.